Wordclock/firmware/README.md

 look at the `TODO` file within the projects root directory.
 It contains a list of things that still need to be done, so feel free to start hacking away ;).

-There is also a [gitorious.org][13] repository, which currently is being used as a mirror only.
+There is also a [repository][13] over at gitorious.org, which currently is being used as a mirror only.

 [0]: https://www.mikrocontroller.net/wikifiles/1/17/Wordclock-frontpanel.png "Wordclock Frontpanel"
 [1]: https://www.mikrocontroller.net/topic/156661